KaiqueS/Social_Choice_Theory-Basic_Framework/README.md

 Also, each node in the graph will hold information of how many and which node it beats, it is beaten by, and it is equal to.

-Bonus: cycles are easier to spot with graphs!
+Graphs can show more directly how are alternatives related to each other, also, cycles are easier to spot with graphs!

 # About: Algorithms